Time dispersion in quantum electrodynamics: Introduction

 \paragraph{Objective}

-What we are going to do here treat the time/energy variable on the same basis as the three space/momentum variables; sum over all paths in time/energy when computing the Feynman diagrams and see what breaks.
+What we are going to do here is to treat include off-shell and on-shell paths on the same basis when computing the Feynman diagrams and see what breaks.
 Do we encounter an unavoidable contradiction on the one hand? or can we formulate experimental tests of this idea on the other?

-Our fundamental hypothesis is that ``the rules of quantum mechanics should be applied along the time dimension in the same way that they are applied along the three space dimensions''.